snu-sf/promising-coq/README.md

         git submodule init
         git submodule update

+  If you have a problem with Git, please download [promising-coq.zip](http://sf.snu.ac.kr/promising/release/promising-coq.zip).
+You can `make` and `./build.sh` after extracting it.

 - `make`: quickly build without checking the proofs.

 - `./build.sh`: build with checking all the proofs.
 It will incrementally copy the development in the `.build` directory, and then build there.